Careers Education, Information and Guidance (CEIAG) is an essential part of the curriculum at SWCHS.

 The CEIAG programme at SWCHS aims to inspire students to make informed and appropriate choices and plans for their future career choices, for Further and Higher Education, and ultimately for work.

 Mr G Oxborrow, Assistant Headteacher (Director of Curriculum), Careers Leader

 Ms S Gilbert, Head of CEIAG and PSHE (Years 7-13)

 The CEIAG Programme

 The CEIAG programme starts in Year 7 and continues through with support up to and even beyond Year 13 for those who need it.
-An annual programme of careers –related events is offered, including opportunities to engage with a variety of companies, other employers and apprenticeship providers, work and laboratory experience, university and college talks, careers and apprenticeship fairs, mock interviews, and other opportunities.
+An annual programme of careers–related events is offered, including opportunities to engage with a variety of companies, other employers and apprenticeship providers, work and laboratory experience, university and college talks, careers and apprenticeship fairs, mock interviews and other opportunities.
 The programme aims to motivate students by encouraging them to think carefully about and to plan for appropriate progression pathways.
-The planned programme for the 2018-2019 is outlined [link?] but please note that events involving external provision are subject to change.
+The planned programme for the 2018-2019 is outlined left, but please note that events involving external provision are subject to change.
 In any case the CEIAG programme is intended to be flexible and adaptable as further opportunities become available.

 SWCHS has a strong commitment to the provision of extra-curricular opportunities for our students.
 These help students to pursue ‘CV-building’ activities, such as student voice, student-led societies, other leadership and character development activities, and also specific career-linked activities within subject areas.
 We are also working to embed work-related skills within the formal subject curriculum through offering students opportunities to develop “21st century learning skills”.